Phantom limb: Treatment

 Most approaches to treatment over the past two decades have not shown consistent symptom improvement.
 Treatment approaches have included medication such as antidepressants, spinal cord stimulation, vibration therapy, acupuncture, hypnosis, and biofeedback.
 Reliable evidence is lacking on whether any treatment is more effective than the others.

 Most treatments are not very effective.
 Ketamine or morphine may be useful around the time of surgery.
 Morphine may be helpful for longer periods of time.
 Evidence for gabapentin is mixed.
 Perineural catheters that provide local anesthetic agents have poor evidence of success when placed after surgery in an effort to prevent phantom limb pain.

 One approach that has received public interest is the use of a mirror box.
 The mirror box provides a reflection of the intact hand or limb that allows the patient to "move" the phantom limb, and to unclench it from potentially painful positions.

 Although mirror therapy was introduced by VS Ramachandran in the early 1990s, little research was done on it before 2009, and much of the subsequent research has been of poor quality, according to a 2016 review.
 A 2018 review, which also criticized the scientific quality of many reports on mirror therapy (MT), found 15 good-quality studies conducted between 2012 and 2017 (out of a pool of 115 publications), and concluded that "MT seems to be effective in relieving PLP, reducing the intensity and duration of daily pain episodes.
 It is a valid, simple, and inexpensive treatment for PLP."
+Nevertheless, the debate in the field remains open.
+A 2025 scoping review reported 'significant heterogeneity of practice' and 'a lack of consensus on treatment frameworks' in the literature, indicating that the effectiveness of the treatment remains hard to assess.
+New approaches, such as the use of virtual reality to simulate the missing limb, are supported by similarly weak evidence.

 Other phantom sensations

 Phantom sensations may also occur after the removal of body parts other than the limbs, e.g. after amputation of the breast, extraction of a tooth (phantom tooth pain) or removal of an eye (phantom eye syndrome).

-Some people who have undergone gender reassignment surgery have reported the sensation of phantom genitals.
+Phantom sensations have been noted in the transgender population.
+Some people who have undergone sex reassignment surgery (SRS) have reported the sensation of phantom genitals.
 The reports were less common among post-operative transgender women, but did occur in transgender men.
+Phantom penises in pre-SRS transgender men have been documented to be similar to the rate of phantom sensations in cis men post-penectomy.
 Similarly, subjects who had undergone mastectomy reported experiencing phantom breasts; these reports were substantially less common among post-operative transgender men.